Logo

 • Text Missions

-Text Missions are short-form question and answer format surveys.
-Rather than an open discussion or long-form responses, these missions allow brands to ask specific questions which require a short personal response from the user.
+Text Missions are short-form question-and-answer surveys.
+Rather than an open discussion or long-form responses, these missions allow brands to ask specific questions that require a short personal response from the user.

 • Sampling or Hosted Party Missions

-In my opinion, these are, by far, the best missions.
-Brands send you their products for review and either host parties with your friends using the products or simple sampling for the individual user.
+In my opinion, these are by far the best missions.
+Brands send you their products for review, and you either host parties with your friends using the products or simply sample them for the individual user.
 Since most Crowdtap users want these types of missions, I found they are few and far between.

 How To Earn Crowdtap Rewards

 Each time you complete a mission, you earn a certain number of points.
-Each mission will provide you with a different number of points, which are identified ahead of time.
+Each mission will provide you with a different number of points identified ahead of time.
 The points are later exchanged for gift cards of your choice.

-You also are provided free products if you are selected for sampling or hosted party mission.
+You are also provided free products if selected for sampling or hosted party mission.

 The Point System

-Each time you complete a mission and earn points, your point total is increased on your dashboard.
+Each time you complete a mission and earn points, your point total increases on your dashboard.

-After participating in several missions, I found the point payout varies by the amount of time the mission takes and the brand sponsoring the mission.
+After participating in several missions, I found that the point payout varies depending on the time the mission takes and the brand sponsoring it.

 Some of the most valuable missions involved sharing the brand’s content on my verified social media accounts, which paid around 195 points.